blancahimes/blancahimes/README.md

 - 👩‍💻 I'm probably working on a grant or a paper instead of programming
 - 🖥️ When I do program, I use `R` or `Python`
 - 🤩 I enjoy reading through the repos that students and trainees have created
-- 📫 You can try to reach me on twitter, but I am usually not there more than once per week
 - 🇨🇴 Si prefieres, puedes hablarme en español
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I like rocks (at least I think that's fun)